moritzWa/bootcamp_aggregator_api/README.md

 ## Example database seeder

-To seed the database with users, Bootcamps, Courses, and Reviews with examplary data from the "\_data" folder, run
+To seed the database with users, Bootcamps, Courses, and Reviews with exemplary data from the "\_data" folder, run

 ```
 # Destroy all data